 Sample analysis

-After the new analyst has re-analyzed a sample, insure at least the targeted similarity (e.g., Bray-Curtis Similarity Index) was achieved.
+After the new analyst has re-analyzed a sample, ensure at least the targeted similarity (e.g., Bray-Curtis Similarity Index) was achieved.

 If the similarity cutoff is not met, combine taxa in the sample to the generic level.
 The goal of combining taxa to the generic level is to determine if the new analyst requires further training to differentiate algal units to species as compared to genus.

 If the QC has passed at the generic but not the specific level, compare the taxa lists from the two analysts.
 If there are differences in level of identification of a given taxon, target additional training to bring the analysts to the same level of identification.
 An inexperienced analyst may identify a taxon to a higher level than an experienced analyst.
-Pinpointing those taxa makes targeting additional training more effective and less time consuming.
+Pinpointing those taxa makes targeted additional training more effective and less time consuming.

 Continue with re-identifications until 10 samples have been successfully re-identified.

-After 10 re-identifications have been successfully completed, the newly-proficient analyst should have 10% of samples re-identified by another analyst until an additional 10 samples have successfully passed the similarity cutoff.
+After 10 re-identifications have been successfully completed, the newly-proficient analyst should have 10% of samples re-identified by another analyst until an additional 10 samples have successfully passed the similarity target.
 The analyst should then have 5% of samples re-identified as outlined in LQ 7120.

 Ongoing Quality Control

-Perform these quality control procedures to insure analyst maintain a minimum proficiency of Algal identification.
+Perform these quality control procedures to insure analysts maintain a minimum proficiency of algal identification.

-Perform the following criteria with ongoing quality control samples.
+Perform the following procedures and meet the stated targets for ongoing quality control samples.

 Sample selection and preparation